FadyFouad/PhotosBrowser/README.md

 - PGet Images From [API Flicker](https://www.flickr.com/photos/tags/flicker/)
 - Navigation through collection of photos with swipe left or right
 - Zoom in and out of photo, pinch to zoom support
+- Circle Image view for display of photo

 ## Built With
 - Kotlin